How Smarter Creative and Media Strategy Wins Big with Any Budget

 3. A Clear Product Role

 Even cinematic storytelling must tie back to the product benefit.
-Take the Uber Eats’ “Century of Cravings” campaign for example.
+Uber Eats’ “Century of Cravings” worked because it married the "I'm hungry" moment with "I don't want to leave the couch."

 So…what if you don’t have $8 million dollars?
 (That’s what a :30 Super Bowl spot runs these days)